 So the twigs would stand up while we worked on them, I pushed them into a sheet of styrofoam.
-You could stand them in a jar, but they’d be fine just laying on the table.
+This isn’t necessary though; you could stand your twigs up in a jar, or leave them laying on the table.

 Attaching your tissue paper leaves:

+You can see why!
 Don’t these little trees look lovely?
-I just love how vibrant their “leaves” are in the sunlight.
+The tissue paper leaves look so vibrant in the sunlight.